I’m tired of getting blown off in commercial sales!

 Steve Toburen

-PS: What I find to be the most important (and difficult) thing for most cleaners is just “buying out the time” to regularly make the commercial sales calls.
-As Chuck Violand says, “The hardest door to get through is your own.”
+PS: In conclusion, I find “buying out the time” to regularly make the commercial sales calls is the most important (and difficult) thing for most cleaners.
+As Chuck Violand told you in SFS, “The hardest door to get through is your own.”
+The overcome inertia challenge is for managers and salespeople too.
 Go here for my favorite technique to make it happen!